Brandenburg: Kingdom of Prussia and German Empire

+Under the Nazi government and during World War II, repressions of Poles, especially autochthones in the eastern part of the province, intensified with expulsions of Poles, censorship of Polish newspapers, invigilation, arrests and assassinations of Polish leaders, activists, teachers, entrepreneurs, editors, etc., deportations to concentration camps and closure of Polish organizations, enterprises, schools and libraries.
+The Sachsenhausen concentration camp with a network of subcamps was located in Brandenburg, and several prisoner-of-war camps, including Stalag III-A, Stalag III-B, Stalag III-C, Stalag III-D, Oflag II-A, Oflag III-A, Oflag III-B, Oflag III-C, Oflag 8 and Oflag 80 for Polish, Belgian, British, Dutch, French, Serbian, Italian, American, Czechoslovak, Soviet, Romanian, Greek, Bulgarian and other Allied POWs with numerous forced labour subcamps.
+In early 1945, the death marches of prisoners of various nationalities from various dissolved camps passed through the region.
+In the final stages of the war, it was the place of heavy fights, including the Battle of the Seelow Heights and Battle of Berlin, won by the Allied Soviet and Polish armies.
+After Germany's defeat, the territories of Brandenburg located east of the Oder–Neisse line were placed under Polish administration, pending a final peace settlement.
+The entire population of former East Brandenburg was expelled en masse.
+The remainder of the province became a state in the Soviet Zone of occupation in Germany when Prussia was dissolved in 1947.

 East Germany

 After the foundation of East Germany in 1949, Brandenburg formed one of its component states.
 The State of Brandenburg was completely dissolved in 1952 by the Socialist government of East Germany, doing away with all component states.
 The East German government then divided Brandenburg among several Bezirke or districts.
 (See Administrative division of the German Democratic Republic).
 Most of Brandenburg lay within the Bezirke of Cottbus, Frankfurt, or Potsdam, but parts of the former province passed to the Schwerin, Neubrandenburg and Magdeburg districts (town Havelberg).
 East Germany relied heavily on lignite (the lowest grade of coal) as an energy source, and lignite strip mines marred areas of south-eastern Brandenburg.
 The industrial towns surrounding Berlin were important to the East German economy, while rural Brandenburg remained mainly agricultural.

 Federal Republic of Germany

 The present State of Brandenburg was re-established on 3 October 1990 upon German reunification.
 The newly elected Landtag of Brandenburg first met on 26 October 1990.
-As in other former parts of East Germany, the lack of modern infrastructure and exposure to West Germany's competitive market economy brought widespread unemployment and economic difficulty.
-In the recent years, however, Brandenburg's infrastructure has been modernized and unemployment has slowly declined.
+As in other former parts of East Germany, the lack of modern infrastructure and exposure to West Germany's competitive market economy brought widespread unemployment and economic difficulty in the 1990s and early 2000s.